Stranger21/stm32_soldering_iron_controller/README.md

 **7** Added a tip change function.
 Long press for 1-2 seconds triggers the tip change function for 20 seconds.
 Return by pressing or after 20 seconds.
 Pressing for more than 3 seconds now triggers the settings menu.<br>
   After changing the tip, the previous mode is restored<br>
 **8** Added physical input PB6, 42 CPU output for 2.1s boards for tip change mode.
 It has not changed on other versions.
 The algorithm of operation is as follows - it is advisable to desolder the circuit similar to the S = input in series<br>
 resistor about 4.7 k and a support on + 3.3 is also 4.7 k.
+It is also necessary to filter the processor input with a capacity of 0.1µF.
 When the tip is placed on this input, the system enters tip change mode.
 When the tip is removed from the stand, a 20-second timer starts<br>
-**9** Add Time Change in settings for timer after change tip
+**9** Add Time Change in settings for timer after change tip **10** Added the setting of the thresholds of the Autoprofiles in the menu of the system nastrek.
+At the same time, the pull-up resistor is read from the version of the boards.
+For some, it is 4.7kom for others 10kom.<br>
+ There is no protection from incorrect alternation in the settings!!!
+Therefore, we set it up as follows - By voltage +- 1.3 volts, the next value should not cross!!
+11+1.3=12.3, 14-1.3=12.7<br>
+ By resistance, approximately +- 0.3om, so the values should not cross!
+99com = open input.<br>
+**11** Added tip change input setting, disabled by default.

 ## Project details
 * This project started by forking [PTDreamer's firmware](https://github.com/PTDreamer/stm32_soldering_iron_controller).
 Since then it became a separate project.